DSA Roadmap for Placements: What Matters in 2026

 The Topic Priority Order (And Why It Matters)

-Here is the order I recommend, and the reasoning behind each stage.
-Each stage builds on the previous one, so do not skip ahead.
+Here's the order I recommend, and the reasoning behind each stage.
+Each builds on the previous one, so don't skip ahead.
+Seriously.
+Don't.

 Stage 1: Arrays and Strings (2-3 weeks)

-This is the foundation of everything.
+Foundation of everything.
 Over 40% of placement coding questions involve arrays or strings in some form.
-If you are weak here, nothing else matters.
+If you're weak here, nothing else matters.
+Not trees.
+Not graphs.
+Not DP.
+Arrays and strings first.

 Key patterns to master: